-The veterinarian will generally give your pet a sedative or anesthesia before pulling out the quills.
+The veterinarian will give your pet a sedative or anesthesia before pulling out the quills.
 This is done so that the entire process is painless and safe.

 Many of the quills will be safely pulled out, but those that have gone deeper will be left alone.
 The spikes that are not removed will mainly be monitored for movements or complications.

-Can you Touch a Porcupine?
+Can you touch a Porcupine?

-Do not take this information to mean that you can touch every porcupine that you come across.
+Do not take this information to mean that you can touch every porcupine you come across.
 Things may not end very well for you.
-You can only touch a pet porcupine because it has been trained to interact with humans.
+You can only handle a pet porcupine because it has been trained to interact with humans.
 On the other hand, wild porcupines are better off when left alone.

 What Happens if Porcupine Quills are not Removed?